sylque/dcs-client/README.md

 connect your website or web app to the
 [Docuss plugin](https://github.com/sylque/dcs-discourse-plugin).

+**This project is not active anymore.** Fixes are provided to existing users, but I stopped working on new features.
+You might want to check  [DiscPage](https://github.com/sylque/discpage), which is somehow a simplified version of Docuss.

 Depending on your use case, you'll need **one** of these 3 libraries, :

 - `comToPlugin.js`: low-level library for communication with the Docuss plugin.